Message mode

 values and manually provide them for the mode

-with ease.
+.
 Take a look at the following tables for more information on base modes and optional flags.

 Note that there are other message-sending functions — they do not use the SendParameters

-Struct, but accept the mode
+struct, but accept the mode

 as one of their parameters.